building-energy/ABCE_Open_Data_Project/internal_test_datasets/image/README.md

 # ABCE Open Data Project - Image data example

-This folder contains an example of how to reuse metadata of internal test image dataset and .
+This folder contains an example of how to reuse metadata of internal test image dataset.

 The dataset itself can be viewed here: https://figshare.com/s/7255e5f83ccc576059bc  (to be updated)